programmador/notesman/readme.md

 #### Routing

-FastRoute doesn't include any way to conveniently render route URI's by route names.
+1. FastRoute doesn't include any way to conveniently render route URI's by route names.
 Though maybe it includes one but it's not used in the project anyway.
+2. Routes should be daclared in a separate config file.
+There's a lib for FastRoute at Github for implementing that.
+Though it has scarce documentation